JulianAdamek/london_cc/codeofconduct.md

 - Behave professionally.
 Harassment and sexist, racist, or exclusionary comments or jokes are not appropriate.
-Harassment includes sustained disruption of talks or other events, inappropriate physical contact, sexual attention or innuendo, deliberate intimidation, stalking, and photography or recording of an individual without consent.
+Harassment includes sustained disruption of talks or other events, sexual attention or innuendo, deliberate intimidation, stalking, and photography (screen capture) or recording of an individual without consent.
 It also includes offensive comments related to gender, sexual orientation, disability, physical appearance, body size, race or religion.